 There are a wealth of opportunities for retailers, cultivators, and manufacturers in California.
 However, becoming a licensed marijuana business takes a lot of work.
 Having the right team behind you enables you to stay focused on viable opportunities and avoid pitfalls.

 Green Rush Consulting has worked with applicants and licensees throughout the state.
 Our clients have won local approval in competitive jurisdictions like San Bernardino and Hayward, and secured compliance-based permits from Humboldt to Sacramento to Richmond.

 In 2017, California passed MAUCRSA (the Medicinal and Adult Use Cannabis Regulation and Safety Act) , creating a regulatory structure for commercial marijuana businesses.
 As of January 1, 2018, state agencies are accepting compliance-based applications for marijuana licenses on a rolling basis.

-However, California has a dual licensing system: In order to submit a state application, marijuana businesses must demonstrate compliance with local jurisdictions.
-Many jurisdictions have banned these businesses or have implemented competitive applications and processes with specific deadlines.
+However, California has a dual licensing system.
+In order to submit a state application, marijuana businesses must demonstrate compliance with local jurisdictions.
+Many jurisdictions have banned these businesses or have implemented competitive applications.